 PV arrays that have one conductor directly connected to a functional earth (i.e. not via a resistance) shall be provided with a functional earth fault interrupter which operates to interrupt earth fault current if an earth fault occurs in the PV array.
 This may be achieved by interruption of the functional earth of the array.
-The nominal overcurrent rating of the functional earth fault interrupter is shown in Table 10.
+The functional earth fault interrupter shall sense an earth fault, interrupt the earth fault current path and provide indication of the earth fault when the earth fault currents exceed the limits shown in Table 10.
+The functional earth fault interrupter equipment shall provide indication of ground faults at a readily accessible location.

-The functional earth fault interrupter shall not interrupt the connection of exposed metal parts to earth.
+The functional earth fault interrupter shall not interrupt the connection of exposed metal parts to the earth.